SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 Classes and structures in Swift have many similarities.
 Both have properties, methods, subscripts, initializers, use dot syntax, and so on.
+..
+XXX Also, both can do abstraction via protocols
 As a result,
 it can be hard to know
 when to use classes and